-Our principal commitments consist of leases for our various office facilities, including our corporate headquarters in Los Angeles, California, non-cancelable operating lease agreements with data centers that expire at various times through 2019, and facility fee obligations under our outstanding credit facility with Silicon Valley Bank.
+Our principal commitments consist of leases for our various office facilities, including our corporate headquarters in Los Angeles, California, noncancelable operating lease agreements with data centers that expire at various times through 2019, and facility fee obligations under our outstanding credit facility with Silicon Valley Bank.
 In certain cases, the terms of the lease agreements provide for rental payments on a graduated basis.
 Subsequent to December 31, 2013, we entered into new operating leases.
-Future non-cancelable minimum commitments as of June 30, 2014 relating to these operating leases totaling \$6.4 million are due from July 2014 through May 2019.
-During the six months ended June 30, 2014, in connection with an office lease, the Company entered into an irrevocable letter of credit in the amount of \$0.7 million.
+Future non-cancelable minimum commitments as of September 30, 2014 relating to these operating leases totaling \$6.5 million are due from July 2014 through May 2019.
+During the nine months ended September 30, 2014, in connection with office leases, the Company entered into irrevocable letters of credit in the aggregate amount of \$0.7 million.

 At December 31, 2013, liabilities for unrecognized tax benefits of \$1.5 million, which are attributable to U.S. income taxes, were not included in our contractual obligations because, due to their nature, there is a high degree of uncertainty regarding the time of future cash outflows and other events that extinguish these liabilities.
-There were no material changes to our unrecognized tax benefits in the six months ended June 30, 2014, and we do not expect to have any significant changes to unrecognized tax benefits through December 31, 2014.
+There were no material changes to our unrecognized tax benefits in the nine months ended September 30, 2014, and we do not expect to have any significant changes to unrecognized tax benefits through December 31, 2014.